biandoucheng/bd-py-cmd/README.md

     No content input, press Enter directly to reality the next command Enter the command number or any range, and relevant commands will be queried based on the provided content Enter the '/' symbol to exit the help prompt

-`
+2. Support executable methods for directly querying commands during command queries Enter the '.' symbol to exit the help prompt
+    Enter '/' to query the executable method of the selected command `